margaretmf/margaretmf.github.io/readinglist.md

 * [Confederates in Montana Territory: In the Shadow of Price's Army](https://www.amazon.com/Confederates-Montana-Territory-Shadow-Prices/dp/1626196036) by Ken Robison
 * [Habari Gani: The Kwanzaa Experience](https://www.amazon.com/HABARI-GANI-EXPERIENCE-KOFA-BIRD/dp/1549851152) by Kofa Bird

-#### Reading
-* [Dreams of Africa in Alabama: The Slave Ship Clotilda and the Story of the Last Africans Brought to America](https://www.amazon.com/Dreams-Africa-Alabama-Clotilda-Africans/dp/0195382935/ref=sr_1_1?crid=5VEOIXOV8KCW&keywords=dreams+of+Africa+in+Alabama+sylviane+a.+diouf&qid=1640354336&sprefix=dreams+of+africa+in+alabama+sylviane+a.+diouf%2Caps%2C57&sr=8-1) by Sylviane A. Diouf
-* Trans Love: An Anthology of Transgender and Non-Binary Voices by Freiya enson
-* Trans Power: Own Your Gender by Juno Roche
-* Transgressive: A Trans Woman on Gender, Feminism, and Politics by Rachel Anne Williams
-* Rigged: America, Russia, and One Hundred Years of Covert Electoral Interference by David Shimer

 ## 2020